Drab To Fab: 35 Easy Ways To Upgrade A Kitchen Into A Charming SpaceBy Ziyee N

 Portable Kitchen Island

-Homeowners can further increase kitchen storage space with this sophisticated tiered tray.
+You can also increase kitchen storage space with this sophisticated tiered tray.
 To create this, you’ll need some wooden frames.
-Remove the glass from each of the frames and paint each frame separately.
-Feel free to use one color or multiple; it’s up to you.
+First, remove the glass from each of the frames and paint them separately.
+Feel free to use whatever color you want and have fun with it.

 Next, you’ll need some wooden pallets.
 Once you’ve got yourself some, measure the size of the frame and cut the pallets down to size.
 After that, fit the pallets into the frames.
-Finally, use wooden candlesticks to assemble the tray.
+Finally, use a carved wooden stand to assemble the tray.

 Since you’re already working on kitchen shelves, why not give your fridge shelves a makeover too?
 They’re pretty boring, and each one looks exactly like the next one, so customizing them is a simple and fun project you can do over a lazy Saturday afternoon.

-For this DIY project, first clean out your fridge.
-Then, go down to the nearest department store and purchase a roll of contact paper.
+For this DIY project, first clean out your fridge and as it dries, head down to the nearest department store and purchase a roll of contact paper.
 Next, measure out the refrigerator shelves on the contact paper.
-Finally, stick the contact paper on the fridge shelves.
+Finally, fit your shelves with the contact paper, and that’s it.

-Since you’re giving the insides of your refrigerator a new look, it’s only sensible to give the outsides of your refrigerator a makeover, too.
-Refrigerator doors are rather easy to decorate because they are basically a blank canvas.
+Once you are done with the inside, it’s only sensible to give the outside a makeover, too.
+Refrigerator doors are rather easy to decorate because they are basically blank canvases.
 It’s like they were made to be some kind of display (enter fridge magnets!)

-So, release your inner artist and go crazy with your refrigerator’s new look.
+So, once inspiration hits you, get that paintbrush and paint until you’re satisfied with the result.
 Be sure to tape off any parts of the fridge that you don’t want to paint before you start on your refrigerator door and leave it to air dry before using it.

 Just like the display shelves you see at the mall, you can also use your shelves at home to hold beautiful decor pieces.
-Display shelves can also draw the attention of guests towards the odds and ends they contain and away from the dirty dishes in the sink.
+Display shelves can also draw the attention of guests towards the odds and ends they contain and away from the dirty dishes in the sink!

-To put together a sleek and aesthetically pleasing display shelf, pull together items with similar designs or complementary color tones and arrange them nicely on top of the shelf.
-Homeowners can also add flowers to bring pops of colors into the mix.
+To put together a sleek and aesthetically pleasing display shelf, gather items with similar designs or complementary color tones and arrange them nicely on top of the shelf.
+You can also never go wrong with flowers, so we recommend adding some to your display.

-Lighting makes a big difference; the right lighting can make any room look spacious and luxurious, but the wrong lighting makes the room look dull and dead.
+Lights can make or break a room.
+The right kind of lighting can make a space look spacious and luxurious, and the wrong kind will make it appear dull and dead.
 So, when it comes to lighting, homeowners need to select and plan carefully.

-For darker areas like sinks, prep areas, and walkways, it is absolutely crucial that homeowners choose bright lighting so that they can illuminate shadowy corners.
-Homeowners can also add pendant lighting to bring focus to a particular area in their kitchens.
+For darker places like sinks, prep areas, and walkways, it is absolutely crucial that homeowners choose bright lights so that they can illuminate shadowy corners.
+You can also add pendant lighting to bring focus to specific areas in your kitchen.

 Last but not least, it is of the utmost importance that homeowners visualize the layout before they start remodeling or decorating anything.
-Visualizing helps to give you an idea about how the kitchen would look once all the renovation work is done.
+Visualizing helps to give you an idea of how the kitchen will look once all the renovation work is done.